Drynaria: Ecology

 Ants feeding on nectar secreted by the lower surface of a young Drynaria quercifolia frond.

 Drynaria, like some other genera of ferns (including Polybotrya and Polypodium), possess specialized nectar-secreting structures (nectaries) on the bases of the frond lobes or the underside of the fronds.
 The produced nectar is rich in sugars and amino acids.

 Their function may be to attract ants (or other organisms) for protection or for spore dispersal.
 They may also be simply excretory organs (hydathodes), used for exuding surplus metabolic products.
 The ant species Iridomyrmex cordatus is commonly associated with D. quercifolia, in addition to other epiphytic plants.

-In Australia, Drynaria rigidula serve as shelter for amethystine pythons (Morelia amethistina) and scrub pythons (Morelia kinghorni).
+In Australia, Drynaria rigidula serve as shelter for scrub pythons (Morelia kinghorni).
 As much as 81% of sightings of the snakes in one study were in large individuals of D. rigidula located about 17–40 m above the ground.
 Snakes seek shelter in D. rigidula more frequently during the colder seasons.

 In the 19th century, Indigenous Australians were documented by the Norwegian explorer Carl Sofus Lumholtz to have hunted pythons regularly during the winter months by climbing up to individuals of D. rigidula.

 The large rhizome mass of Drynaria can also serve as growing substrates for other plants like the ribbon fern (Ophioglossum pendulum).
 Due to their ability to preserve moisture and persistence even after death, the nest leaves of Drynaria are also fertile hosts to a large number of water-borne fungi.